 5151 State University Drive

 *Lot 2 on the campus of Cal State LA

 Friday, January 30, 2015 by 4:30 PM

-Alliance Marc & Eva Stern Math and Science High School achieved a 2013 Academic Performance Index (API) score of 776.
-CST results: 51% Advanced Proficient in English, 24% Advanced/Proficient in Math.
+Alliance Marc & Eva Stern Math and Science High School achieved an Academic Performance Index (API) score of 776, 131 points higher than the surrounding traditional public schools.
+In 2014, 100 percent of Alliance Stern MASS graduates were accepted to college.
 For more on the school's current Performance Indicators, click here.